drmarkstevenson/screening-stopping/README.md

 where
 ~~~
   DIR is directory containing a list of runs
-  TARGET_RECALL is the target recall provided to the stopping algorithm (required for reliability metric)
+  TARGET_RECALL is the target recall provided to the stopping algorithm (required for loss metric)
   QRELS_FILE is the location of the qrels file
   -v flag produces verbose output (results printed for each topic)
 ~~~